The Divine Deathfeatured

 denouncing Santa Muerte

-as a Satanic figure, a “false Idol”
+as a Satanic figure, a “false Idol”,

 “The Criminal’s Saint”.

-A few people had adverse reactions
+Some people had adverse reactions

 when I mentioned Santa Muerte.